0xHumban/AVAX-Wallet-Solidity/README.md

  If you want test you can use Remix and copy-paste contract address, and play with functions !

- > I will try to create a simple app to make it easier !
+ > I will try to create a simple Web-app to make it easier !

 ## Contract :